Best AI-Powered PR Platforms in 2026: Cision, Muck Rack, Propel, and Prowly Compared

 | Meltwater | Monitoring-heavy teams | Dataset breadth and 360 reporting | More intelligence platform than PR system |

-How to choose the right platform
+How I would choose the right platform

 - Identify the bottleneck.